DenisMikhaylov/WS-AD/Lab 05.md

 4. In the Allowed apps and features list, select the following check boxes, and then click OK: o Remote Event Log Management o Windows Management Instrumentation (WMI)
-5. Sign out, and then sign in as Adatum\Connie with the password Pa55w.rd.MCT USE ONLY.
-STUDENT USE PROHIBITED L5-32 Implementing Group Policy
+5. Sign out, and then sign in as Adatum\Connie with the password Pa55w.rd.
 6. Click Start, type screen saver, and then click Change screen saver.
 (It may take a few minutes for the option to appear.)
 7. In the Screen Saver Settings dialog box, notice that the Wait option is dimmed—you cannot change